fisxoj/lisp-images/README.md

 Here are a couple of images for using lisp in containerized environments!
 There are a few variations that build on the `quicklisp-sbcl-base` image, which is Debian stretch with [sbcl](http://www.sbcl.org/) and [quicklisp](https://www.quicklisp.org/beta/) installed.

+I'll try to keep the [ChangeLog](./ChangeLog) updated as new releases roll out!

 ## Base

 [`parentheticalenterprises/sbcl-quicklisp-base`](https://hub.docker.com/r/parentheticalenterprises/sbcl-quicklisp-base/)